nix00000/BioPak-Supplier-Website/README.md

 # BioPak Packagin Solutions - Supplier Website

 **Website for a made-up supplier of bio-degradable packaging solutions.
-Company founded in 1991 that seeks to move a part of the ordering system online.**
+Company founded in 1991 that seeks to move a part of the ordering system online.
+It needs a site which will serve as a marketing media for acquiring new clients and for establishing good customer relations with existing clients**

 ## Description